Dump-GUY/CAPA_JsonConver/README.md

 The exported .json file MUST have the original filename of sample (shown in examples) to successful use of exported x64dbg script !!!<br/>
 Do NOT change the filename of sample for x64dbg or the script would not find the Base address.<br/>
 <br/>
-Run CAPA_JsonConver.pyw or standalone binary CAPA_JsonConver.exe.<br/>
+Run CAPA_JsonConver.pyw or standalone binary CAPA_JsonConver.exe (https://github.com/Dump-GUY/CAPA_JsonConver/releases/tag/ver1.0)<br/>
 Message box 1 will pop up and you can choose if you want to convert .json to .tag file.<br/>
 File open dialog will pop up - choose .json file which you want to convert.<br/>
 Message box 2 will pop up and you can choose if you want to convert .json to .x64dbg script.<br/>